ciscowireless/wifi-dashboard/README.md

 ## Project status

+This dashboard code was used at Cisco Live Amsterdam 2025

-This is a work in progress, some items may not work in your network deployment
+However, it is a work in progress and some items may not work in your environment

 Tested on Catalyst 9800 running 17.9, 17.12, and 17.15, and at scale (>10K clients)